moneybutton/docs/docs/api-oauth-jsclient.md

 ---
 id: api-oauth-jsclient
-title: OAuth with JS client
+title: OAuth With JS Client
 ---

 We provide a javascript library to deal with our API.
 The concept of authentication is already built in there and